alfeliz/ima/README.md

 ## Operation

-It asks for the file, that should be a *.dat format, and binarize the matrix and finds:
+It asks for the file to process and later work on it.
+This file should be a *.dat format, and binarize the matrix and finds:
 * Radial plasma expansion,
 * Velocity of the plasma,
 * Presure, based on the Hugoniot curves.